Toggle Menu

 Trees in conservation areas

-Trees in conservation areas are protected as they are an important part of the look and character of a conservation area.
+Trees are an important part of the overall appearance and character of a conservation area and are often given additional protection because of this

 Which trees are protected?